 All of us are really fond of our pets and so is the internet.
 You might have seen hundreds of beautiful pet portraits on the internet.
 These pictures would be encouraging you to click an awesome picture of your furry friends as well.
-They are small, beautiful, amazing and quite restless too.
+They are small, beautiful, amazing, and quite restless too.
 This is the reason why taking pet pictures becomes a little more difficult than simply taking people portraits.
 You cannot ask them to smile or strike a pose.
-However, this also presents a major advantage for the photographers.
+However, this also presents a major advantage for photographers.
 As nothing is ‘set up’ or scripted, you always get the most natural portraits with pets.

 For clicking the best animal portraits, you need to make sure that you prepare everything in advance and get to know the pets better.
 If they are your own pets, things can be a little easier.
-However, if you are clicking a portrait for someone else’ pets, then you need to be more careful.
+However, if you are clicking a portrait for someone else’s pets, then you need to be more careful.
 Just try to be friendlier with the pets in the beginning, so that they can get well along with you and give you the most amazing portrait poses ever.
-Here are the 10 tips that you need to follow in order to the click the most mesmerizing pet portraits.
+Here are the 10 tips that you need to follow in order to click the most mesmerizing pet portraits.

 1. Be Patient